 We derive a significant portion of our revenues from wireless services.
-We derived our wireless revenues in prior periods from providing to mobile phone and Personal Handy-phone System (or PHS) users SMS, WAP, IVR, MMS and RBT, mainly consisting of news, weather forecast, chatting, entertainment information, ring tone and logo downloads and various other mobile related products provided to mobile phone users.
-For the quarters ended March 31, 2006 and 2005, wireless revenues represented approximately 26% and 25%, respectively, of our total revenues.
+We derived our wireless revenues in prior periods from providing to mobile phone and Personal Handy-phone System (or PHS) users SMS, WAP, MMS, RBT and IVR, mainly consisting of news, weather forecast, chatting, entertainment information, ring tone, music, picture and logo downloads and various other mobile related products provided to mobile phone users.
+For the quarters ended June 30, 2006 and 2005, wireless revenues represented approximately 26% and 25%, respectively, of our total revenues.
 Wireless revenues decreased in certain prior periods.
 Wireless revenues may decrease in the future due to the possibilities that:

-- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - Consumers may cancel their services at any time without notice; - Revenues from new wireless services such as WAP, IVR, MMS and RBT may not continue to grow significantly and become a significant portion of our total wireless revenues; - · Competitors, including mobile network operators, may launch competing or better products than ours at any time; - There are limited barriers to entry to the wireless services sector; - Changes in government policy could restrict or curtail the services which we provide; - Changes in the billing practices or operation rules and procedures of any of the four mobile network operators, namely CMCC, Unicom Corporation Limited (or Unicom), China Netcom Communication Corporation (or CNC) and China Telecom Corporation (or China Telecom), on whom we rely for service delivery and fee collection, could have a material impact on our wireless revenue; - Mobile network operators may impose penalties on wireless service providers, or SPs, for violating certain operating policies relating to the provision of wireless services.
+- Our consumers may not understand our services or the fees they are being charged, may not be satisfied with our services and/or may not use our services on a regular basis; - Consumers may cancel their services at any time without notice; - Revenues from new wireless services such as WAP, MMS, RBT and IVR may not continue to grow significantly and become a significant portion of our total wireless revenues; - · Competitors, including mobile network operators, may launch competing or better products than ours at any time;

+- · There are limited barriers to entry to the wireless services sector; - Changes in government policy could restrict or curtail the services which we provide; - Changes in the billing practices or operation rules and procedures of any of the four mobile network operators, namely CMCC, Unicom, China Netcom Communication Corporation (or China Netcom) and China Telecom Corporation (or China Telecom), on whom we rely for service delivery and fee collection, could have a material impact on our wireless revenue.
+In July 2006, two major mobile network operators, CMCC and Unicom, introduced new policies on wireless value-added services including extension of trial period, double reminders for new monthly subscriptions, billing reminders to existing monthly subscribers and conversion of per message-based SMS subscription to monthly subscriptions.
+We believe that our wireless revenues will be adversely affected by the implementation of the new policies; - Mobile network operators may impose penalties on wireless service providers, or SPs, for violating certain operating policies relating to the provision of wireless services.
 We have received several penalty notices from mobile network operators, claiming our breach of cooperation contracts and imposing both service suspension sanctions for a period of not more than a year and/or monetary penalties.
-There is no guarantee that we will not be subject to similar, or more severe penalties from mobile network operators in the future, which could significantly impair our wireless business;

-- We may enter into cooperation agreements with the mobile network operators, on terms that are not favorable to us since we have limited bargaining power to negotiate contract terms.
+There is no guarantee that we will not be subject to similar, or more severe penalties from mobile network operators in the future, which could significantly impair our wireless business; - We may enter into cooperation agreements with the mobile network operators, on terms that are not favorable to us since we have limited bargaining power to negotiate contract terms.
 In addition, mobile network operators may unilaterally revise their agreement at any time.
-As a result of such contract terms, we could be easily found in breach of our agreement with an operator and could be subject to penalties; and - Mobile network operators may not enter new agreements or renew existing agreements with SPs with respect to wireless services.
-However, those mobile network operators will continue work with us to provide services and monthly statements.
+As a result of such contract terms, we could be easily found in breach of our agreement with an operator and could be subject to penalties; and - Mobile network operators may not enter into new agreements or renew existing agreements with SPs with respect to wireless services.
+However, those mobile network operators will continue to work with us to provide services and monthly statements.
 New or renewed agreements with mobile network operators could change in a way that would be unfavorable to us, or such agreements may not be entered into at all.